triowibowo21/Cyclistic-Bike-Share-Trips/README.md

-# Cyclistic-Bike-Share-Analysis

-## Hi, I'm Trio Wibowo! 👋
+# Hi, I'm Trio Wibowo! 👋

 ## 🚀 About Me
 I'm a data analyst, with 3+ years of experience in analyze data to improve quality services and customer statisfaction.
 I attended training to improve skills in data processing, data storytelling, data mining, exploratory data analytics, and machine learning using programming languages like Python, SQL, Bigquery to solve problems.